tvweinstock/emoji-ts-hooks/homework.md

 ### JS

-- Make function promise cancelable
+~- Make function promise cancelable~

 ~~- Update AlgoliaContainer so it can take two new props, the application id and the search api key
 \_ I want those props to be typed!